Visual Network Analysis in Immersive Environments: A Survey: Results

-Besides navigation by virtual movement, where a user can freely choose a perspective without support from the system, there are also applications (n=10) providing guidance to choose a new point of view.
-The most common guided navigation technique lets users select a node, for instance, using a menu~\cite{p_8}, or by more direct selection~\cite{p_12,p_63,p_98} (including the eye gaze~\cite{p_58}), changing the viewpoint, such that the centre is clearly visited or centred.
-The same technique can also be applied to select predefined perspectives~\cite{p_100}.
-Further, a 3D overview sphere has been used to define the point of view of a large, 2D detail view~\cite{p_52}.
-For the zSpace, the stylus can be used to select a region of interest, focusing it in the 3D visualisation itself~\cite{p_64} or in a linked view in a CAVE-like setting~\cite{p_76}.
-Lastly, an approach has been introduced~\cite{p_12} that visualises the aesthetics-based quality of different perspectives and lets the user select one (see \autoref{fig:paper-joos-aesthetics}).
+Besides navigation by virtual movement, where a user can freely choose a perspective without support from the system, there are also approaches providing \textbf{guidance} to choose a new point of view (\appstudycount{10}{6}).
+The most common guided navigation technique lets users select a node, for instance, using a menu~\cite{p_8}, or by more direct selection~\cite{p_43} (including the eye gaze~\cite{p_58}), changing the viewpoint, such that the centre is clearly visible or centred.
+The same technique can also be applied to select individual \textbf{predefined perspectives}~\cite{p_100} or a path along multiple of these~\cite{p_25}.
+Further, a 3D \textbf{overview} sphere has been used to define the point of view of a large, 2D detail view~\cite{p_52}.
+Other approaches rotate the network \textbf{continuously} to allow for interaction-free perspective changes~\cite{p_107}.
+For the zSpace, the stylus can be used to select a region of interest, focusing it in the 3D visualisation itself~\cite{p_64} or in a \textbf{linked view} in a CAVE-like setting~\cite{p_76}.
+Lastly, an approach has been introduced~\cite{p_12} that visualises the \textbf{aesthetics-based} quality of different perspectives and lets the user select one (see \autoref{fig:paper-joos-belcher} left).

-\paragraph*{\navigationdisplayheadline \ Display Movement}
+\paragraph*{\navigationdisplay \ Display Movement}

-In five approaches, navigation can be achieved by moving a handheld display.
-This is mostly the case for AR settings, where a spatially tracked mobile device with camera-based AR is used to visualise a graph in 3D~\cite{p_22,p_34,p_91,p_93}.
+For mobile, spatially tracked displays, navigation can also be achieved by \textbf{moving the display} (\appstudycount{5}{5}).
+This is mostly the case for AR settings, where a spatially \textbf{tracked mobile device} with camera-based AR is used to visualise a graph in 3D~\cite{p_22,p_34}.
 Users can move the device to change the viewpoint and the distance to the graph, and often move into the representation itself.
-In~\cite{p_62}, moving a mobile display linked with a large 2D wall (see \autoref{fig:paper-kister-grasp}) changes the focus of the detail view, adapting the alternative representation visualised on the device.
+In~\cite{p_62}, moving a mobile display linked with a large 2D wall (see \autoref{fig:paper-kister-neurocave} left) changes the focus of the detail view, adapting the alternative representation visualised on the device.